-If you’re wondering what a root canal costs, note that root canals in Norwalk carry different price tags depending on your unique situation.
+Root canals in Norwalk carry different price tags depending on your unique situation.
 For instance, a root canal on your front tooth may cost between $600 and $1,100 without insurance.
 For a bicuspid, which is located in the middle of your mouth, the cost may be $100 higher.
 Meanwhile, a molar root canal may be about $300 more than a front tooth.
-A molar root canal is more expensive simply because these teeth are more challenging to treat.
+A molar root canal is more expensive because molar teeth are more challenging to treat.

 Schedule a Visit Today at Alondra Dental Care

-At Alondra Dental Care, we are well known for delivering exceptional dental service when performing root canals and other procedures.
+At Alondra Dental Care, we’re well known for delivering exceptional dental service when performing root canal treatment and other procedures.
 We do this by genuinely listening to our patients and using state-of-the-art equipment.
 In addition, we offer a clean, comfortable, and thoroughly sterilized environment.

 We also provide easy access to dental care thanks to our extended office hours, appointment reminders, and quick turnaround time on calls and appointment requests.
 We would be happy to answer any questions you may have over the phone, via email, or in the office.

-Get in touch with us to learn more about what a root canal is in Norwalk and book an appointment with us today!
+Get in touch with us to learn more about what root canal treatment is in Norwalk, and book an appointment with us today!